 While the need for manual anal gland expression is relatively normal for domesticated dogs, dogs needing frequent manual expression more than once a month might have an infection or impacted anal glands.
 Veterinarians might prescribe antibiotics, probiotics, or a diet change for anal gland problems.
 Warm compresses can be applied to anal gland abscesses until they drain naturally, or a veterinarian can medically drain them.

-As a last case scenario, dogs with severe anal gland infections can have the anal sacs surgically removed.
-However, this can cause disruption to your dog’s comfort, ease, and ability to defecate, so it is not often recommended.
+As a worst case scenario, dogs with severe anal gland infections can have the anal sacs surgically removed.
+However, this can cause disruption to your dog's comfort, ease, and ability to defecate, so it is not often recommended.

 Annual to semi-annual veterinary check-ups can help you ensure that your dog and his anal glands stay in tip-top shape.
 Veterinarians will check the anal glands as part of their routine exam.
 This will allow them to see if the glands need expressing or any treatment.